nathantgray/EWB-WSU-Panama-DAS/README.md

 * The pyranometer data clips irradiance data to no more than 730 W/m^2.
 You can use the irradiance data from the weather station to correct it, however this is made difficult because the weather station data is spaced out by 15 minutes.

-## Questions and ideas I have for analysing data:
+## Questions and ideas we have for analysing data:

 * (done) Use Pyranometer and Voltage to calculate current and compare to measured
 * (done partial) Calculate water level in tanks and calculate how much overflows